Harmony Row (film): Original play

 The film was based on a revue Wallace had performed in the 1920s.
 It was one of a series of "revusicals" written by Wallace during this period.

+In Harmony Row Wallace played "Dreadnought" an incompetent policeman.

+The Bulletin called it "a fourth-rate coster turn with splashes of local color to make it look like home... a wearisome affair.
+Only the ballet, George Wallace’s clowning and the boxing scene at the finish save it from being a dreadful example."

+The revue was a success and toured throughout Australia.

 Production

+Wallace and F.W.
+Thring decided to make a film together resulting in His Royal Highness.
+This was successful enough to lead to a follow up, and they decided to film Harmony Row.
+Wallace claimed the two films cost £35,000 between them.
+In August 1932 Wallace and Thring announced they had signed a five-year contract.

-The film marked the feature film debut of Bill Kerr who had been cast by Thring in a proposed movie called Pick and the Duffers.
+Most of the cast in the movies were stage actors making their film debut.
+This included Bill Kerr who had been cast by Thring in a proposed movie called Pick and the Duffers.
 That movie was not made but he was then cast in Harmony Row.

+Filming began in Melbourne on 4 July 1932 and was finished in four weeks.

 The full version of the film features a haunted house sequence where George unravels a mystery in a mansion.
 In some versions of the film this sequence was cut and replaced with one where George arrests a high society gentlemen (Campbell Copelin), thinking he's a thief.

 Reception

 The film was released on a double bill with Diggers in Blighty and was a success at the box office.
 The two films grossed £8000 in Melbourne and £3070 in two weeks in Sydney.
+However Thring complained he only received a small portion of returns.

+Critical

 The critic from The Sydney Morning Herald called it "the first really successful picture that Efftee Films have produced."